stephanfx/ireckonu-app/README.md

 ## Development server

-To start the app, ensure you have `NodeJS` install, then please run the following commands in order:
+To start the app, ensure you have `NodeJS` installed, then please run the following commands in order:
   * `npm install`
   * `ng serve --open`